david-ramsden/paloalto-edl/README.md

 ## Installation
 1. Clone the repository and move somewhere within the web server's document root.
 2. Make the `cache` directory writeable by the web server (e.g. `chown www-data cache && chmod 755 cache`).
-3. If you need to use a proxy to connect to external resources from the web server, edit `functions.inc.php` and set the `CURLOPT_PROXY` and `CURLOPT_PROXYPORT` options, **otherwise comment these lines out**.
+3. If you need to use a proxy to connect to external resources from the web server, edit `functions.inc.php`, find the `CURLOPT_PROXY` and `CURLOPT_PROXYPORT` options, uncomment them and set them appropriately.

 ## Usage
 Create an External Dynamic List object on the firewall, where the source URL is: `http://your.server/edl/<vendor>/<service>`